 That personal touch runs rampant through Fancy Dance.
-Jax, a Native woman taking care of her niece when her sister disappears, loses custody to the child’s white grandparents.
+It follows Jax, a Native woman taking care of her niece when her sister disappears and loses custody to the child’s white grandparents.
 Soon she decided to take matters into her own hands and the two ride off to a powwow.

-I sat down with Tremblay to talk about the film and learned that the film comes from her own life being raised by Indigenous mother with the fear her white father’s side would come for them.
-Proud of her mother’s side, Tremblay clung to her identity immersing herself in the language and bringing her culture into her work in her short films and in her writing and director second season of Reservation Dogs.
+I sat down with Tremblay to talk about the film and learned that the film comes from her own life being raised by an Indigenous mother with the fear that her white father’s side would come for them.
+Proud of her matriarchal family tree, Tremblay clung to that side’s identity, immersing herself in the language and bringing her culture into her work with her short films and in her writing and director second season of Reservation Dogs.

 Check out my interview with Tremblay as we continue the discussion about the wonderful leads Isabel Deroy-Olson and Lily Gladstone.